dwbrown/Markov/README.md

 character, and a tagged "~" character in the final output string is converted back to an end of line.

-WILDCARDS:

-The following five characters are wildcards: "? . * $ %".
+The following five characters are wildcards: "? . * $ %", which come
+in three flavors.
 The "?" and "." wildcards match a single untagged character, and if they appear more than once in the pattern string each occurrence must be identical.
 The "*" wildcard matches zero or more consecutive untagged or tagged characters.
 If it occurs multiple times in the pattern string the occurrences don't have to match.
 The "$" and "%" characters match zero or more consecutive untagged characters.
 If they appear more than once in the match string, the matched